-In simple terms, dyslexia is a learning disability that makes it difficult to read, write, and spell in spite of normal intelligence and adequate instruction.
-It is caused by the brain's inability to process information received from the eyes or ears into understandable language.
-It does not mean that these students are lazy, or not trying hard, or not intelligent.
-It just means that they need to be taught in a different way.
+Dyslexia is a learning disability that makes it difficult to read, write, and spell despite normal intelligence and adequate instruction.
+The brain cannot process information received from the eyes or ears into understandable language.

 A person with dyslexia will have 3 or more of the following warning signs.

 - Dysgraphia (slow, non-automatic handwriting that is difficult to read)

 - Letter or number reversals continuing past first grade

 - Extreme difficulty learning cursive

 - Slow, choppy, inaccurate reading—guesses based on shape or context, skips or misreads prepositions (at, to, of) ignores suffixes, can’t sound out unknown words

 - Often can’t remember sight words (they, were, does) or homonyms (their, they’re, there)